alasca-association/tarook/docs/user/reference/options/yk8s.terraform.rst

 ``yk8s.terraform.gitlab_backend``
 #################################

-Whether to enable GitLab-managed Terraform backend
+Whether to enable GitLab-managed OpenTofu backend
-If true, the Terraform state will be stored inside the provided gitlab project.
+If true, the OpenTofu state will be stored inside the provided gitlab project.
 If set, the environment `TF_HTTP_USERNAME` and `TF_HTTP_PASSWO = mkOptionD`
 must be configured in a separate file `~/.config/yaook-k8s/env`.
 .